-CSC 195 Special Topics in Computer Science\\\ variable 1-4 cr. hrs.
-Prerequisite: Consent of department Deals with current topics in computer science not covered in other courses.
+CSC 195 Special Topics in Computer Science\\\

+Deals with current topics in computer science not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.

-CSC 199 Computer Science Internship\\\ variable 1-5 cr. hrs.
+Computer Science Internship\\\ CSC 199

 Prerequisite: Successful completion of at least 24 credit hours of course work and a minimum of a 2.0 GPA